 • Artificial trees have come a long way, and many have lush branches or come pre-decorated or pre-lit with LED lights.
 Look for one with a hinged design that sets up with one snap.

 • Ceramic and porcelain Christmas trees are making a huge comeback.
 These vintage tabletop decorations — often featuring built-in lights and a star on top — were holiday staples back in the 1970s.
-There are currently close to 12,000 Instagram posts tagged with #ceramicchristmastree, and miniature versions of these decorations are also gaining popularity.
+There are currently close to 15,000 Instagram posts tagged.

 • Pick up a previously loved fake tree at a thrift shop.
 Lots of people donate their artificial trees to places like Goodwill, where you can pick up a tabletop version for as little as $5.